 Specifically, the University determined that Donald’s receipt of compensation from YouTube for his videos violated NCAA rules.
 UCF then unilaterally kicked De La Haye off the team and pulled his scholarship.

 Like all Americans, Donald has broad free-expression rights both on and off campus.
 These rights are no less applicable because Donald attended a university or joined its football team.
 And public universities cannot violate a student’s First Amendment rights by punishing a student for speech solely because the university does not approve of its content, particularly when that content was not only harmless to the university, but enjoyed by tens of thousands of people.

 UCF’s decision to remove Donald from the football team and rescind his scholarship in response to his constitutionally protected speech did exactly this.
 The university’s actions, therefore, violate Donald’s First Amendment and due process rights under the First and Fourteenth Amendments.

 Represented by the Goldwater Institute, the Texas Public Policy Foundation, and Roetzel & Andress, LPA, Donald has asked UCF to reverse its unlawful decision by restoring his scholarship.

-Jon Riches is the Director of National Litigation for the Goldwater Institute’s Scharf-Norton Center for Constitutional Litigation and General Counsel for the Institute.
+Jon Riches is the Vice President for Litigation for the Goldwater Institute’s Scharf-Norton Center for Constitutional Litigation and General Counsel for the Institute.
 He litigates in federal and state trial and appellate courts in the areas of economic liberty, regulatory reform, free speech, taxpayer protections, public labor issues, government transparency, and school choice, among others.… Read more...